Madea Goes to Jail: Plot

-At Madea's trial, Brian informs Madea that Judge Ephriam isn't overseeing her case this time.
-The judge in question is Greg Mathis who sentences her to prison for five to ten years.

-Linda mentions to Josh that Candace missed her trial and the judge gave her a seventeen-year prison sentence.
-She also lies that she "tried" to be lenient, but that the case was too severe.
-Chuck overhears this and nearly tells Josh the truth, but hesitates because of Linda's previous threat towards him.
-Having returned to prostitution, Candace is arrested by an undercover detective.
+Madea is sentenced for five to ten years by Judge Mathis.
+Candace does not show up to her trial and is handed a seventeen-year prison sentence according to Linda who lies to Josh that she tried to be lenient, but the case was "too severe".
+Having returned to her prostitution lifestyle, Candace gets arrested by an undercover police officer.

-While in DeKalb County Prison, Candace reunites with Donna and reveals her long prison sentence.
-Madea gains serial killer T.T.
-(Sofía Vergara) as a cellmate and befriends Candace, coming to her defense when she is sexually harassed by prison "boss" Big Sal (Robin Coleman).
-Candace, Madea, T.T., Big Sal, and Donna later attend a class taught by Ellen at the prison in order to have time reduced from their sentences.
-During a lesson about forgiveness, Madea notices that some of the inmates would rather play victim instead of taking responsibility for their crimes.
-She tells the class they need to stop seeing themselves as victims and forgive those who led them onto the bad paths they've been on, as they weren't the ones who ended up in jail.
+While in DeKalb County Prison, Madea gets a cellmate in T.T. who is a serial killer.
+Candace reunites with Donna and becomes acquainted with the other inmates including Madea, who ends up defending her from prison "boss" Big Sal's aggressive advances.
+The convicts attend a class taught by Ellen at the prison to have time reduced from their sentences.
+During a lesson about forgiveness, Madea notices that some inmates would play victim instead of taking responsibility for their crimes.
+She tells the class that they need to stop seeing themselves as victims and forgive those who put them onto the bad paths they have been on, as they were not the ones who ended up in jail.

-Moved by Madea's words, Candace confronts Josh during a visit from him; she reveals that back when she was raped at the party he took her to, she called his name repeatedly, yet he never came.
-She subsequently allowed her anger at him and the trauma from the rape to consume her, which led to her dropping out of school and becoming a drug addict and prostitute.
-But with everything she learned from Ellen and Madea, she finally decides to forgive Josh and pick up the pieces of her life.
+Moved, Candace confronts Josh during a visit and reveals that back when she was raped, she called his name repeatedly.
+She subsequently allowed her anger at him and the trauma from the attack to consume her, which led to her dropping out of school and becoming an addict and prostitute.
+However, after everything she learned from Ellen and Madea, she decides to forgive Josh and resume a better life.

-On Josh's wedding day, Chuck, serving as best man, tells him that Linda falsified Candace's file.
-During the ceremony, an appalled Josh tells the congregation, including Fran, the Mayor and the Governor what Linda has done and jilts her at the altar, to Chuck's satisfaction.
-He then rushes to the prison where he professes to Candace that he loves her and will help her get out of jail and restore her life.
+On Josh's wedding day, Chuck comes forward to Josh about Linda's scheme.
+Appalled, Josh tells the congregation, including their boss, the Mayor and the Governor what Linda has done and jilts her at the altar.
+At the prison, Josh professes his love to Candace and promises to help her restore her life.